Emily Ratajkowski Shows Off Black Lacy Bra In New Ad For DKNY

 The swimsuit design that Ratajkowski wears in the Instagram video above is called the Leucadia.
 According to the Inamorata Swim website, it retails for $160 and comes in a variety of colors and a polka dot print.
 The website also says that the swimsuit is made in the USA.

 Ratajkowski models each of the designs and the product photos ditch the gloss of a fashion magazine editorial in favor of an iPhone camera aesthetic.
-It’s fitting when you consider the brand was started by a model turned businesswoman whose fame has gotten a major boost, thanks to Instagram.
+It’s fitting when you consider the brand was started by a model turned businesswoman whose fame has gotten a major boost thanks to Instagram.